efren-palacios/duellinks/_posts/content/guides/deck-types/2018-05-07-masked-heroes-guide-by-negative1.md

 #### About the Author

 Hello, I’m Negative1.
 I’m presently a Cyber Angel expert in the DLM discord and Masked Heroes are one of my favorite new decks.
-I wrote this guide with some help from [Jonesy9027](/authors/jonesy9027/) from the discord and I hope you all find it helpful! :D
+I wrote this guide with some help from [Jonesy9027](/authors/jonesy9027/) on the introduction, tech tier list, and matchups sections and I hope you all find it helpful! :D

 ---